Mendenhall Glacier On Your Own: How To Visit Independently

 Exploring Mendenhall Glacier

 Guests can visit several areas at the visitor center to experience the beauty of this natural wonder.
+Wildlife is plentiful.
+Sightings may include:

-Wildlife is plentiful, so see how many species you can spot.
-Black bears, porcupines, beavers, and salmon may be present near the visitor center.
 With binoculars, mountain goats are easy to spot with their white coats against the dark, windblown slopes above.

 I first visited in 2009, and comparing my photos to my 2023, the difference in terminus ice is quite shocking.
 Not only has the toe retreated but the thickness too.
 The above pictures show a ten year difference.